At Wellcombe, we understand the important role we play in promoting diversity and inclusion and enabling our clients to meet their D&I objectives.

 Everyone is responsible for the promotion and advancement of this policy.
 Behaviour, action or words that breach the policy will not be tolerated and could be deemed an act of discrimination.

-The Company will treat seriously all complaints of discrimination made by employees, clients, customers, suppliers, contractors or other third parties and will take action where appropriate.
+The Company will treat seriously all complaints of discrimination made by employees, clients, customers, suppliers, contractors or other third parties and will act where appropriate.

 If you believe that you have been discriminated against, you are encouraged to raise the matter as soon as possible with your manager or other senior manager using the Company’s Grievance Procedure (outlined elsewhere in the Employee Handbook).
 If the Grievance Procedure does not apply, you should raise a complaint to a senior manager.